Kate Robson Brown: Career

 Robson Brown joined the faculty at the University of Bristol in 1997 after earning her PhD.
 She was elected into a Phyllis and Eileen Gibbs Travelling Research Fellowships.
-In her early years at Briston, she developed the UK's first tomography laboratory within a forensic or physical anthropology department.
+In her early years at Bristol, she developed the UK's first tomography laboratory within a forensic or physical anthropology department.
 From 2005 until 2010, Robson Brown was a founding member of the Human Tissue Authority.
-In 2005, she was a co-Chair of HTA's Import and export working group and Public display working group, as well as a lay member in HTA's Authority.
+In 2005, she was a co-chair of HTA's Import and export working group and Public display working group, as well as a lay member in HTA's Authority.

 During the 2011–12 academic term Robson Brown worked alongside geologist Nicholas Minter and biologist Nigel Franks to examine how nest architecture is influenced by factors both social and environmental.
 The next academic term, Robson Brown earned a University Research Fellowship.
 The 2015–16 academic year resulted in Robson Brown collaborating with the Radiocarbon Accelerator Unit at the University of Oxford to examine six mortuary chests within Winchester Cathedral.
 She was later the recipient of Bristol's 2016/17 Engagement Award for her research project Skeletons: Our Buried Bones, in collaboration with Bristol Museums.